 - Holding information evenings before the children start school.
-Outlining our approach to parents/guardians during the new parents meeting in July, to enable them to understand the value of supporting their child's learning at home - Talking to them about their child's interests and needs during our introductory sessions in school and gained from their 'All About Me' info; - Being welcoming and approachable and having an open-door approach for parents to voice concerns/ask questions; - Inviting them to a parent consultation in the Autumn and Spring Terms to discuss how their child has settled and share progress and next steps for learning: - Inviting parents into school regularly to use our library area - Encouraging parents to read with their child at home and make comments in their reading record books; - Providing reading and writing meetings, highlighting how they can support their child at home; - Sharing information explaining how we teach phonics and help them support their child; - Readily available materials on the Class page on the school website to inform Parents about appropriate information - Weekly class news to keep parents up to date with learning and events - Welcoming parents as volunteers into our school; - Providing parents with an annual end of year report and an end of year summary report detailing achievements and their child's EYFS profile; - We also draw on our links with the community to enrich children's experiences by taking them on outings and inviting members of the community into our setting to talk about their lives, work and experiences.
+Outlining our approach to parents/carers during the new parents meeting in July, to enable them to understand the value of supporting their child's learning at home - Talking to them about their child's interests and needs during our introductory sessions in school and gained from their 'All About Me' info; - Being welcoming and approachable and having an open-door approach for parents to voice concerns/ask questions; - Inviting parents/carers to Phonics Workshops to enhance their understanding of the way in which we teach their children to read and also educating them about ways in which they can support this learning at home - Inviting them to termly parent consultation meetings to discuss how their child has settled and share progress and next steps for learning; - Inviting parents/carers into school regularly to use our library area - Encouraging parents/carers to read with their child at home and make comments in their Reading Record books; - Providing reading and writing meetings, highlighting how they can support their child at home; - Sharing information explaining how we teach phonics and help them support their child; - Readily available materials on the Class page on the school website to inform parents/guardians about appropriate information - Weekly class news, via the Newsletter, to keep parents up to date with learning and events - Welcoming parents/carers as volunteers into our school;

+- Providing parents with an annual end of year report and an end of year summary report detailing achievements and their child's EYFS profile; - We also draw on our links with the community to enrich children's experiences by taking them on outings and inviting members of the community into our setting to talk about their lives, work and experiences.